Welcome to Mrs. Quartarone 's 3rd grade class! Here's to a great school year!!

 Password is first name03 For example: Sara03

-In Science, we will be learning about Forces and Motion.
+In Social Studies, we will be learning about the Regions.

 Class Special Schedule

 Tuesday - Art